-CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B8/JHS2.4.1.1: Develop, organise and expressideas coherently and B8/JHS2.4.1.1.1 Demonstrate understanding of how different sentences relate within a paragraph using appropriate cohesive devices (e.g., connectors, pronouns, repetition of vocabulary or grammatical structures) Communication and Collaboration Creativity and Innovation cohesively in writing Use logical connectors to create a cohesive paragraph.
+CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B8.4.1.1: Develop, organise and express ideas coherently and cohesively in writing B8.4.1.1.1 Demonstrate understanding of how different sentences relate within a paragraph using appropriate cohesive devices (e.g., connectors, pronouns, repetition of vocabulary or grammatical structures) Communication and Collaboration Creativity and Innovation Use logical connectors to create a cohesive paragraph.
 E.g. o time clauses: when, before, after, since, while, as, until Critical Thinking and Problem-Solving o conditional clauses: if, unless o purpose clauses: in order to, so that Digital Literacy reason clauses: because, since, as result clauses: so that concessive clauses: although, though, while Personal Development and Leadership o place clauses: where, wherever o clauses of manner: as, like, the way.
-Cultural Identity and global citizenship Presentation Use pronouns to connect ideas in paragraphs.
-E.g. o subject pronouns (he, she, they, etc.) i resentation o object pronouns (me, him, them, etc.) o demonstrative pronouns (these, this, those, that) l F BU Use repetition of words, synonyms and antonyms to create a cohesive paragraph (i.e. a paragraph with links that hold it together and give it meaning).
-URPOSES Use defining and non-defining relative clauses to expand sentences.
+Cultural Identity and global citizenship Use pronouns to connect ideas in paragraphs.
+E.g. A publication paragraphs (he also they are) Presentation o subject pronouns (he, she, they, etc.)o object pronouns (me, him, them, etc.)o demonstrative pronouns (these, this, those, that) Use repetition of words, synonyms and antonyms to create a cohesive paragraph (i.e. a paragraph with links that hold it together and give it meaning).
+Use defining and non-defining relative clauses to expand sentences.
 Use noun phrases, adjectival phrases and adverbial phrases to expand sentences.

 CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES NB.
 Use logical connectors, pronouns and the repetition of words, synonyms and antonyms to create a cohesive text (i.e. a text in which sentences and paragraphs are linked together to show meaning and beauty).
-B8/JHS2.4.1.2: Create different paragraphs B8/JHS2.4.1.2.1.
-Record and use different techniques to capture thereader's attention in introductory paragraphs Communication and Collaboration within a composition on a given topic • Write paragraphs using different techniques to capture the reader's attention in introductory paragraphs, e.g. using anecdotes, facts etc. Creativity and Innovation Write introductory paragraphs showing how the sentences are organised in a logical sequence to create a coherence appropriate for the text type.
-Critical Thinking and Problem-Solving Digital Literacy Use logical connectors to link sentences in a paragraph: - 18:141 o contrast: however, nevertheless, although, though, on the other hand, etc Personal Development and Leadership o cause/effect: because, therefore, as a result, consequently, etc o conditions: if, provided that, unless, etc Cultural Identity and global citizenship NB.
+B8.4.1.2: Create different paragraphs B8.4.1.2.1.
+Record and use different techniques to capture the reader's attention in introductory paragraphs Communication and Collaboration within a composition on a given topic Write paragraphs using different techniques to capture the reader's attention in introductory paragraphs, e.g. using anecdotes, facts etc. Creativity and Innovation organised in a logical sequence to create a coherence appropriate Critical Thinking and Problem-Solving Digital Literacy Use logical connectors to link sentences in a paragraph: Digital Literacy o contrast: however, nevertheless, although, though, on the other hand, etc Personal Development and Leadership o cause/effect: because, therefore, as a result, consequently, etc o conditions: if, provided that, unless, etc Cultural Identity and global citizenship NB.
 Use logical connectors, pronouns and the repetition of words, synonyms and antonyms to create cohesion and coherence and unity and completeness of paragraph.
 Presentation